leehach/gis-programming/docs/assignments_and_grading.md

 ### Programming Assignment 1 - Vector Analysis (10 points)

-This assignment is based on [Lab 6 - Vector Operations](https://github.com/temple-geography/fundamentals-of-gis/blob/master/Lab_06_Vector_Operations.md) from GUS 5062 - Fundamentals of GIS.
-That lab exercises uses vector operations that you should be familiar with such as buffering, intersection, erasing, etc., to identify an area in Philadelphia suitable for a new store selling healthy foods.
-Many of you will have taken GUS 5062 and completed Lab 6 in ArcGIS.
+This assignment is based on [Lab 6 - Vector Operations](https://github.com/temple-geography/fundamentals-arcgis-pro/blob/master/Lab_06_Vector_Operations.md) from GUS 5062 - Fundamentals of GIS.
+That lab exercise uses vector operations that you should be familiar with such as buffering, intersection, erasing, etc., to identify an area in Philadelphia suitable for a new store selling healthy foods.
+Many of you will have taken GUS 5062 and completed Lab 6 in ArcGIS Pro.
 Now you will see how to automate it using ArcPy.
-For those of you unfamiliar with the exercise, reading the assignment at the end will give you a little more context.
+For those of you unfamiliar with the exercise, reading the assignment prior to starting will give you a little more context.

 The criteria for the target area, and the data sources necessary for the analysis, are: